U.S. military may house immigrant children as Trump policy beset by confusion

 On Thursday, the Justice Department asked a federal court in California to ease curbs on the detention of children who enter the country illegally with their parents, the most immediate issue facing the executive order.

-It said the recent surge in the number of illegal border crossings by families had created a “destabilising migratory crisis” that put those families at risk and threatened public safety.
+It said the recent surge in the number of illegal border crossings by families had created a “destabilizing migratory crisis” that put those families at risk and threatened public safety.

 “Under current law and legal rulings, it is not possible for the U.S. government to detain families together during the pendency of their immigration proceedings.
 It cannot be done,” the Justice Department said.